Yu-Gi-Oh! Arc-V: Plot

 Gradually recognizing a dark presence swelling inside him since absorbing Yuto, Yuya learns he has a strong psychic connection to him, Yugo, and Yuri that occurs whenever their summoned dragons are calling one another.
-Yuya and his friends also realized that Leo seeks to capture Yuya's childhood friend, Zuzu Boyle, and the Lancers' Fusion Dimension member, Celina, as they are identical to the Xyz Dimension's Lulu Obsidian and Rin of the Synchro Dimension who were already captured.
-Arriving in Fusion Dimension to save Celina, Zuzu gets captured as well with Yuya and the Lancers infiltrating Duel Academy to save the girls.
-When they confront Leo, he reveals the four dimensions used to be one world until the day a mad duelist named Zarc attempted to destroy everything.
-Leo intended to stop Zarc with the special En Cards he created.
-His daughter, Ray, steals the cards and sacrifices herself in his stead to defeat Zarc while splintering the world into the four dimensions.
+Yuya and his friends also realized that Leo seeks to capture Zuzu and Celina, the professor already having Rin and the Xyz Dimension's Lulu Obsidian in his custody.
+Once in the Fusion Dimension to save Celina, Zuzu gets captured as well and Yuya is reunited with his father as the Lancers infiltrating Duel Academy to save the girls.
+When they confront Leo, he reveals the four dimensions used to be one world until the day a duelist named Zarc attempted to destroy everything.
+The Professor intended to stop Zarc with the special En Cards he created.
+His daughter, Ray, steals the cards and sacrifices herself to defeat Zarc but the Four En cards had an effect that splits Zarc and Ray with the original dimension into four worlds.

-Leo reveals that Zarc is the darkness within Yuya and his counterparts, who are themselves remnants of Zarc's scattered essence, which has been compelling them to absorb each other so Zarc can be reconstituted and exact his revenge.
-Only Ray, who has been reincarnated as Zuzu and her counterparts, had been subconsciously preventing Zarc's attempts to reawaken prior to Leo having the girls abducted.
-Leo intends to merge them back into his daughter and reunite the 4 dimensions into the Original Dimension using his Arc-V Reactor.
-However, the reactor is unable to fully restore Ray's physical form as Leo planned due to lack of life energies.
-After Yuri absorbed Yugo, Zarc capitalized on the turn of events by taking over Yuya's body and having him absorb the willing Yuri to complete his resurrection.
+The Professor reveals that Zarc is the darkness within Yuya and his counterparts, who are themselves remnants of Zarc's scattered essence, which has been compelling them to absorb each other so Zarc can be reconstituted and exact his revenge.
+Only Ray, who has been reincarnated as Zuzu and her counterparts, had been subconsciously preventing Zarc's attempts to reawaken prior to The Professor having the girls abducted.
+The Professor intends to merge them back into his daughter and reunite the 4 dimensions into the Original Dimension using his Arc-V Reactor.
+But the reactor is unable to fully restore Ray's physical form as The Professor planned due to lack of life energies, so the Professor decided to send Duel academy the three dimensions to turn people in to cards to power up the Arc-V Reactor.
+After Yuri dueled Yugo, he won and absorbed Yugo, Zarc capitalized on the turn of events by taking over Yuya's body and having him absorb the willing Yuri to complete his resurrection.
 Yuya's friends all proceed to challenge Zarc in a series of two-on-one duels to stop him while reaching out to Yuya.
-With Ray possessing Declan's adopted sister, Riley, to fight Zarc, Yuya manages to regain himself to help Ray defeat Zarc with the En Cards that splits the dimensions once more.
+With Ray possessing Declan's younger sibling, Riley, to fight Zarc, Yuya manages to regain himself to help Ray defeat Zarc with the En Cards that splits the dimensions once more.